Now streaming on:

 In 1992, a group of Benedictine monks burned up the Billboard 200 charts with their album of Gregorian chants (titled Chant), and sold nearly six million copies worldwide.
 In 2010, a group of rugged fishermen carved out their own anachronistic moment in pop music lore, as the copyright-free folk songs sung by Fisherman's Friends placed them at the Top 10 charts in the UK.

-This is an origin story of sorts for the ten singers who later made the biggest selling traditional folk album of all time, as primarily told from the perspective of someone trying to sell them to the world.
-Daniel Mays plays Danny, a snobby music manager who ventures to a small fishing town with his other A&R friends, bringing plenty of snobbiness with them.
-As a prank, Danny’s buddies hype him up to sign the town's singing group of ten fisherman, who they watch captivate the locals by the water with a version of "John Kanaka."
-Because this is apparently the A&R guy version of "Jackass," Danny's buddies leave him behind in the town as he struggles to get used to its poor cell phone reception, and tries to get them to sign.
+This is an origin story of sorts for the ten singers who later made the biggest-selling traditional folk album of all time, primarily told from the perspective of someone trying to sell them to the world.
+Daniel Mays plays Danny, a snobby music manager who ventures to a small fishing town with his other A&R friends, bringing plenty of snobbiness.
+As a prank, Danny’s buddies hype him up to sign the town's singing group of ten fishermen, who they watch captivate the locals by the water with a version of "John Kanaka."
+Because this is the A&R guy version of "Jackass," Danny's buddies leave him behind in the town as he struggles to get used to its poor cell phone reception and tries to get them to sign.
 Even after he learns that his buddies were just joking, the script quickly converts the displaced Londoner into seeing the Fisherman's Friends' earnest potential—especially when he spends some time with them on the seas—and genuinely wanting to get their sound out there.

 For however much of this is true, it turns out that one of the more honest features about "Fisherman's Friends" is that it’s told through the eyes of an A&R guy.
 Because this movie isn’t trying to sell you on their music, so much as the script itself, with all of its mild jokes, mechanical romance, and scenes of Jim and the gang rousing up a pub with songs that were the “rock ’n roll of 1752.”
 The film wants to be as amiable as a drunken singalong, but it's too pushy to make you want to join in.